FIWARE-AI-Marketplace/ai-marketplace/README.md

 The following gives a description of the steps to be performed for the data space use cases in the demonstrator.

+Here the link to a short 2min intro video in German language: [LinkToShortGermanVideo](https://fiware-ai-marketplace.github.io/ai-marketplace/ShortGerman/)